DavidAce/Notebooks/DMRG/MPS.md

 ### To view math in this document there are several options:

-- Install a MathJax renderer for your browser to read directly on the github webpage.
+- Install a MathJax renderer for your browser to read directly on the GitHub webpage.
+For instance, [Github with MathJax](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima).
 - Open this file on your pc/mac with the `Atom` editor with the `markdown-preview-plus` -plugin installed.
 - Open this file on your pc/mac with the `ReText` editor.